JohnDaWalka/chainlink/system-tests/tests/smoke/capabilities/guidelines.md

 ### Copying the Binary to the Container

-The test configuration is defined in a TOML file (e.g. `environment.toml`), which specifies properties for Chainlink nodes.
+The test configuration is defined in a TOML file (e.g. `environment-*.toml`), which specifies properties for Chainlink nodes.
 The `capabilities` property of the `node_specs.node` determines which binaries are copied to the container:

 ```toml
   [[nodeset.node_specs]]